rorre/pbp_django_auth/README.md

 }
 ```

-This creates a new provider object that will share the CookieRequest instance with all components in the application.
+This creates a new `Provider` object that will share the `CookieRequest` instance with all components in the application.

 ## Usage

 To use the package in your project, follow these steps below.

-1. Import the provider library to the component:
+1. Import the `Provider` library to the component.

     ```dart
     import 'package:provider/provider.dart';
     ...
     ```

-2. Instantiate the request object by calling `context.watch` in the Widget build(BuildContext context)` function.
+2. Instantiate the `request` object by calling `context.watch` in the Widget `build(BuildContext context)` function.

     **Example:**